 The first phase of soil will come from Crossrail, the new rail route under London.
 Soil from tunnelling and station construction from this major engineering project will be transported by sea to Wallasea Island.

 With Crossrail on board as our delivery partner, we have a partnership between Europe's largest civil engineering project and Europe's largest intertidal habitat creation project!

 The Environment Agency are providing significant funding, helping to ensure the project can proceed.
-This funding will secure 155 hectares of saltmarsh and mudflat from the Wallasea project as replacement intertidal habitat to help offset losses from designated sites on the Essex coast due to coastal squeeze.
+Coastal squeeze is causing a loss of important designated sites along our Essex coast.
+This funding will secure 155 hectares of saltmarsh and mudflat on Wallasea Island as replacement intertidal habitat that will go some way to offsetting this loss.

 The Defra scheme was created as compensation for wintering bird sites lost to development.
 The site was designed to mirror the habitats that were lost, with the area providing a mosaic of mudflats and lagoons with islands.

-The site is expected to meet its bird targets in its fifth winter but is already supporting over 12,000 waterfowl.
-We manage the site on Defra's behalf, under a five-year contract which began on 1 March 2007.
-The Defra scheme is an integral part of the Wallasea Island Wild Coast Project, and Defra is a key project partner.
+The site met its bird targets in its fifth winter and supports over 12,000 waterfowl.
+We manage the site on behalf of Natural England who took over its management from Defra.
+Allfleets Marsh is an integral part of the Wallasea Island Wild Coast Project, and Defra and Natural England are key project partners.

 Natural England now manages Allfleets Marsh on behalf of Defra, and RSPB are the managing agents for Natural England.
 Natural England and Defra are key partners in the project.